-We have historically granted equity awards to our named executive officers exclusively in the form of stock options.
-In connection with its 2017 compensation decisions, our compensation committee evaluated the appropriate form of equity compensation for us and determined that our long-term incentive compensation program for our named executive officers would continue to consist of time-based stock options that vest over a four-year period, subject to the named executive officer's continued service as of each vesting date.
-Our compensation committee believes that stock options are inherently performance-based, and automatically link executive pay to stockholder return, as the value realized, if any, from an award of stock options is dependent upon, and directly proportionate to, appreciation in stock price.
-Regardless of the reported value in the Summary Compensation Table, our named executive officers will only receive value from their stock option awards if the price of our common stock increases above the price of our common stock at time of grant, and remains above such price as the stock options continue to vest.
+The compensation committee determined that time-based stock options would continue to be part of the 2018 equity awards to our named executive officers because our compensation committee believes that stock options are inherently performance-based, and automatically link executive pay to stockholder return, as the value realized, if any, from an award of stock options is dependent upon, and directly proportionate to, future appreciation in our stock price.
+Regardless of the reported value in the Summary Compensation Table, our named executive officers will only receive value from their stock option awards if the market price of our common stock increases above the market price of our common stock at the time of grant, and remains above such price as the stock options continue to vest.
 Stock options also do not have downside protection, and the awards will not provide value to the holder when the stock price is below the exercise price.

-The stock options approved by our compensation committee and the independent members of our Board in January 2017 (with the exception of Mr. Meyers, who was granted stock options in May 2017 in connection with his commencement as Chief Financial Officer) are reflected in the table below.
+The equity awards approved by our compensation committee and the independent members of our Board in January 2018 for our named executive officers are reflected in the table below.

-Named Executive Officer Stock Option Grant (# shares)
+Named Executive Officer Stock Option Grant (# shares) RSU Grant (# shares) PSU Grant (Target # shares)

-Scott Tarriff 200,900
+Scott Tarriff 157,000 63,000

-David Pernock 90,000

-Pete A. Meyers 50,000
+Pete A. Meyers 37,000 7,000 7,000

-Steven L. Krill, Ph.D.
-42,000

-David E. Riggs 40,000
+David Pernock 50,000 10,000 10,000

 Adrian Hepner, M.D., Ph.D.
-67,200
+43,000 9,000 9,000

+Steven L. Krill (1) 15,000 3,000 3,000